Counsel Share

 Proverbs 3:5-6, “Trust in the Lord with all your heart, and lean not on your own understanding.
 In all your ways acknowledge Him, and He shall direct your paths”.

-PATH TO BE FREE OF ANXIETY
+PATH TO BE FREE OF ANXIETY -Author: Dr. Michael A. Scordato, Ph.D.

 When fear and anxiety holds us in its’ crippling grip, will we see God's Word and the offered path to freedom, to replacing fear with faith?
+Is anxiety a struggle or a moral failing with the call to take responsibility for our thoughts, choices, and behaviors?

 Consider Risumi, timid and ever-watchful, a victim of her circumstances.
 Her anxiety, a learned response to insecurity, became a constant companion.
-And Emela, hiding deep-seated social anxiety behind a facade of solitude, found even simple interactions overwhelming.
+And Emelia, hiding deep-seated social anxiety behind a facade of solitude, found even simple interactions overwhelming.
 These portraits highlight the pervasive nature of fear, but they also highlight how God promises to deliver his children from this anxiety.

 Fear, in itself, isn't inherently bad.
 It's a survival mechanism.
 But unrestrained fear, fear out of proportion to the threat, becomes a problem.
 It's a self-protective mode, often rooted in perceived threats to safety and security—job loss, conflict, or perceived threats to well-being.